This post may contain affiliate links. Please read my Disclosure for more info.

-These cleaning product recipes are the ones I have found to work to work the best, they are simple to make and very effective!
+These DIY cleaning recipes are the ones I have found to work the best.
+They are simple to make and very effective, and the best part is they are so much cheaper than shop bought products.

 - 2 tablespoons Doterra On Guard Cleaner Concentrate